That's the Way (I Like It)

 For release as a single and radio airplay, the song was toned down from the original recording, which would have jeopardized it receiving getting radio airplay at the time.
 However the sexual overtones may have improved the record's reception at discos, increasing its overall popularity in the charts.

-Space Jam film version

-In 1996, Spin Doctors and Biz Markie recorded a musical version for the Space Jam soundtrack.
+"That's the Way (I Like It)" was referenced by English comedian Joe Lycett in his 2016 live stand-up special That's the Way, A-Ha A-Ha, Joe Lycett.